Enoal-Fauchille-Bolle/Arcade/docs/game_interface.md

 - **std::string getNewLib(void)**
   - Provides the name of a new library if the game requires switching (e.g., for dynamic behavior).

+- **std::string getNewDisplay(void)**
+  - Provides the name of a new display library if the game requires switching (e.g., for dynamic behavior).

 - **void handleEvent(std::vector<RawEvent>)**
   - Processes a list of raw events (user input or system events) for in-game actions.